 Date of Authorship for this Version

 Tyler, Tom R., "What Has Love Got To Do With It?
 Sentimental Attachments and Legal Decision-Making" (2012).
 Faculty Scholarship Series.
-Paper 4169.
+4169.